-- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if in π, node i arrives first, then we will make i the root of the tree even if it arrives late.
-(We'll see how to do so shortly.)
+- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if node i arrives first according to π , then we make i the root of the tree upon its arrival, even if it arrives late.